basho/riak_kv/docs/soft-limit-vnode.md

 ### Picking a Coordinator

-In riak-2.2.5 and previous versions since riak-1.0 the coordinator has been chosen by a very simple alogrithm:
+In riak-2.2.5 and previous versions since riak-1.0 the coordinator has been chosen by a very simple algorithm:

 - if the node receiving the put request is in the preflist, it coordinates
-- otherwise, pick a node at random from the prefist
+- otherwise, pick a node at random from the preflist

 ### Vnode Proxies, Queues, and Overload